mirzaaghazadeh/CodeTwin/README.md

 ## 🔒 Security (We Take This Seriously)

-At **TwinCoders**, we learned security the hard way.
+At **Our Development Team**, we learned security the hard way.
 Here's what we recommend:

 - **HTTPS only** for webhook endpoints
 - **Secret tokens** to prevent unauthorized requests